pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: Simulations

 In terms of the results depicted in \tablename~\ref{tab:class_result_qat}, for simple tasks (MNIST and FashionMNIST), the differences among rounding methods are negligible.
-In contrast, for complex tasks (Caltech101 and OxfordIIITPet), the rounding effect is significantly amplified.
-Stochastic (prop.) achieves the best average performance in three out of four datasets, followed by Round to nearest.
-The Stochastic (uniform) rounding performs poorly, especially in ultra-reduced-precision formats like e4m3 and e5m2, and its average accuracy falls behind other rounding modes on the Caltech101 and OxfordIIITPet datasets.
-For the higher-precision formats (bf16, tf32, half, and fp32), rounding has little effect, allowing any rounding method to be chosen freely.
+In contrast, for complex tasks (Caltech101 and OxfordIIITPet), the rounding effect is significantly amplified. {Round-to-nearest provides a competitive overall average performance, particularly on MNIST, Caltech101, and Oxford-IIIT Pet; however, it does not eliminate the competitiveness of stochastic rounding in 8-bit precision, with Stochastic (prop.) achieving the best or near-best accuracy in several aggressive formats such as e4m3 and e5m2.
+On FashionMNIST, the differences among the leading rounding modes are negligible.
+The Stochastic (uniform) rounding no longer exhibits severe degradation and is generally close to other rounding modes, although its average accuracy remains slightly below the strongest deterministic modes on the Caltech101 and OxfordIIITPet datasets.} For the higher-precision formats (bf16, tf32, half, and fp32), rounding has {a relatively small and less systematic} effect, allowing {most} rounding methods to be chosen freely.
 Stochastic (proportional) enables the model to achieve near full-precision performance even under extremely low-precision formats such as e4m3 and e5m2.
 We observe that QAT exhibits substantially greater tolerance to different rounding methods than PTQ.
 In this study, Round up and Round down perform much better than they did under the PTQ strategy.
-Nevertheless, to fully unlock the potential of low-precision quantization, unbiased stochastic rounding remains the preferred choice.
-The advantages of Stochastic rounding come largely from its unbiased feature, which prevents tiny gradient and activation values vanishing during the training and avoids overfitting.
-This can be explained by the fact that QAT simulates quantization during both the forward and backward passes, allowing model parameters to actively adapt to this noise throughout the entire training process and compensate for quantization errors.
+Nevertheless, {to fully unlock the potential of low-precision quantization, Round to nearest is the most robust empirical choice in our setting, while unbiased stochastic rounding (Stochastic (prop.)) remains a competitive alternative.} {The potential advantages of Stochastic rounding (prop.)} come largely from its unbiased feature, which prevents tiny gradient and activation values vanishing during the training and avoids overfitting.
+This can be explained by the fact that QAT applies fake quantization in the forward pass, while the STE propagates gradients during the backward pass, allowing model parameters to adapt to the quantization noise., allowing model parameters to actively adapt to this noise throughout the entire training process and compensate for quantization errors.
 In addition, stochastic rounding can act as implicit regularization, as stochastic rounding transforms quantization error into high-frequency random noise rather than systematic bias.
 Similar to the regularization effect introduced by dropout or label smoothing, this noise brought by the stochastic rounding helps the model escape shallow local optima and improves generalization capability.
 In contrast, Stochastic rounding modes in our PTQ example do not have much advantage; PTQ applies quantization only once at inference time and lacks this adaptability of model parameters to the introduced noises; a similar outcome and explanation can be found in \cite{jacob2018quantization}.

 Our empirical results for stochastic rounding echo those of existing studies on training neural networks (e.g., \cite{10.5555/3045118.3045303, liu-etal-2025-training}); in neural network training (particularly in reduced-precision or quantized training), stochastic rounding is generally beneficial because it effectively eliminates the systematic bias introduced by deterministic rounding \citep{10.1098/rsos.211631}, prevents small updates from being consistently discarded, and allows rounding errors to tend toward positive and negative cancellation (i.e., they cancel each other out on average). \cite{10.5555/3045118.3045303} demonstrates the use of stochastic rounding in training deep networks using only 16-bit wide fixed-point number representation and shows little to no degradation in the classification accuracy.